1stCollab

 design system

-We used Mantine, a React component library, to speed up dev and ensure accessibility.
-I also created custom components where needed: nav bar, summary cards, price filters, etc.
+Our team adopted Mantine, a React component library, to speed up dev and ensure accessibility.
+With the contracts dashboard, I had to create custom components where needed: a nav bar, summary cards, price filters, etc.

 I documented the custom components I created